 What can I do to minimise travel disruptions?

 - While it’s frustrating, you should always remain patient and show respect for the officers who are attempting to maintain travel operations.

 - Allow more time to arrive if you know there are strikes occurring that may cause delays, but not prevent you from travelling.

 - If you can use eGates then do so, as this may give save you time and alleviate further delays for other passengers.

 - Checking in online in advance of arriving at the airport will also reduce potential waiting times got travellers.

-- Keep in mind that other ad-hoc evens can have further impact on delay times (i.e. weather, increase in passenger numbers etc).
+- Keep in mind that other ad-hoc events can have further impacts on delay times (e.g. weather, increase in passenger numbers, etc).